-According to the 2017 Post Office Travel Money Holiday Costs Barometer, Sunny Beach offers the best value for money in Europe.
-They compared the price of ten items you normally buy on holiday including an evening meal for, suncream and a cup of coffee in resorts across Europe and of course Sunny Beach was the best value, with second place £20 or 56% higher The other resorts just couldn't match the exceptional value Bulgaria offers, such as an evening meal for two people costing under £20!
-This is the fourth year in a row that Sunny Beach has won this award and it confirms that Bulgaria offers the best value for money holidays in Europe, in fact prices are 10% lower than in 2016 and lower than at any time during the last five years.
+According to the 2018 Post Office Travel Money Holiday Costs Barometer, Sunny Beach offers the best value for money in the world.
+They compared the price of eight items you normally buy on holiday including an evening meal for, suncream and a cup of coffee in resorts across 42 worldwide destinations and of course Sunny Beach was the best value, as the other resorts just couldn't match the exceptional value Bulgaria offers.
+This is the first year that Sunny Beach has won this award and it confirms that Bulgaria offers the best value for money holidays not only in Europe but across the world.

 Things to see and do